 - Friction, like when your clothes rub up against your skin

 The skin under what peels off may be red and itchy for a little while.
+View a slideshow to see photos of peeling skin syndrome and other uncommon skin conditions.

 Like eczema, psoriasis can cause redness, peeling, cracking, and even blisters.
 It looks like: